biplavpoudel/MongoDB-Atlas-Administration/README.md

 ```

 ### 7. Create Admin User
+Execute `mongosh` on each VM, one of the VM becomes primary and rest becomes secondary.
+Since each VM has `priority:1`, the election is random.

-On Server1,`mongod0` (make sure it is the **primary member**), we create an admin user that’s able to authenticate to the replica set.
+In my case, `mongod2` was the **primary member**, so inside it I created an admin user that’s able to authenticate to the replica set.
 ```json
 db.createUser({
    user: "dba-admin",